jamesonrader/AudioQR/README.md

 Ultrasonic fingerprints can be generated to the point where single-use/throwaway triggers can be utilized for authorization and validation purposes, such as check-ins, private keys, and even payment processing.

-##### To receive the zip of starter WAV files, please email info@qraider.com.
+##### To receive WAV files beyond those included in the starter pack, please email info@qraider.com.
 Unique WAV files for check-in and authorization purposes can also generated upon request.
 Please allow up to 24 hours for a response.

 ###### Note: before publishing an app containing the XT Ultrasonic Fingerprint framework, please make sure you’ve read the FAQ and terms & conditions located [here.](http://qraider.com/XT/FAQ/)